Power186/StockViewer/README.md

 iOS App: StockViewer: get latest stock info, search stocks, interact with historical stock prices from daily, weekly, and monthly updates.

 ## Note:
+You will need to update the apiKey with your own.
 App displays current mock data, but can fetch live data by uncommenting lines in stockview and replacing ForEach blocks with live data instead of mock.
 Reason is this api only allows 5 api calls at a time.
 A paid account for the api is needed for full functionality.
 Search works as intended, but the detail screen may not update if 5 or more stocks were in results.